AlexsLemonade/refinebio-examples/ortholog-mapping/README.md

 #### Obtaining the R Notebooks

-To run the examples yourself, you will need to [clone](https://help.github.com/articles/cloning-a-repository/) or [download](https://stackoverflow.com/a/6466993) this repository: https://github.com/AlexsLemonade/refinebio-examples
+To run the example yourself, you will need to [clone](https://help.github.com/articles/cloning-a-repository/) or [download](https://stackoverflow.com/a/6466993) this repository: https://github.com/AlexsLemonade/refinebio-examples

 #### Interacting with R Notebooks